One Kansas City Place

 One Kansas City Place is the tallest building in the U.S. state of Missouri.
 It is located in Downtown Kansas City, Missouri, bounded by 12th Street to the north, Baltimore Avenue to the west, and Main Street to the east.
-Built in 1988, this 189.9 m / 623 ft skyscraper was designed by Patty Berkebile Nelson & Immenschuh.
+Built in 1988, the 623 ft skyscraper was designed by Patty Berkebile Nelson & Immenschuh.
 It succeeded the Town Pavilion as the city's tallest building.

-One Kansas City Place was designed to be an '80s version of Kansas City's famed 30-story Art Deco building Kansas City City Hall, which is located five blocks east of Main on 12th Street.
+One Kansas City Place was designed to be a modern version of Kansas City's famed 30-story Art Deco building Kansas City City Hall, which is located five blocks east of Main on 12th Street.